 Code of conduct

-I’m a member of the British Institute of Hypnotherapy (BIH), and a member of the Association for Neuro Linguistic Programming (ANLP).
+I’m a member of the British Institute of Hypnotherapy (BIH) and a member of the Association for Neuro Linguistic Programming (ANLP).
 I am obliged to follow their codes of ethics.
 I am also registered with the Complementary and Natural Healthcare Council (CNHC).
-CNHC provide a complaint procedure and can be contacted by telephone 020 7653 1971 or email email@example.com.
+CNHC provides a complaint procedure and can be contacted by telephone 020 7653 1971 or email firstname.lastname@example.org.

 During our consultation, we will both sign a confidentiality agreement.
 You can be assured that what takes place during our sessions will remain completely private.